microsoft/bedrock/docs/firstWorkload/README.md

 With that, you have successfully have deployed your first cluster with Bedrock!

 This possibly seems like a lot of overhead for creating a single cluster.
 The real advantage to this approach comes when you need to manage multiple clusters that are only slightly differentiated by config, or when you want to do upgrades to a new version of the template, and a variety of other “day 2” scenarios.
-You can read in detail about these scenarios and in our infrastructure definitions documentation.
+You can read in detail about these scenarios in our infrastructure definitions documentation.

 ### Using Terraform State